elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 But we can use different facility exposed by `gen_event` called `add_sup_handler`.
 It means that the connection between process that wants to dispatch an event and the handler will be supervised.
 What does it mean?
 If the event handler is deleted due to a fault, the manager sends a message `{gen_event_EXIT, Handler, Reason}` to the caller.
 It means that we need to provide additional process, often called a *guard* for the possibly faulty handler.
 Then, dispatching of an event will happen through that *guardian* process, and when it receives the failure message (via `handle_info`) we can act accordingly to the requirements.

-Keep in mind that underneath it uses *links*, not monitors - [Learn You Some Erlang For Great Good!](http://learnyousomeerlang.com/event-handler) event handlers chapter has really good explanation why it may be dangerous and what issues it causes.
+Keep in mind that underneath it uses *links*, not monitors - [Learn You Some Erlang For Great Good!](http://learnyousomeerlang.com/event-handler) event handler chapter has really good explanation why it may be dangerous and what issues it causes.
 Long story short, after using `add_sup_handler` you need to be cautious when it comes to the event manager shutdown.

 ### State management